MattSegal/devblog/content/infra/django-nginx-reverse-proxy-config.md

 }
 ```

 Let me show you some example requests.
-Say we're on the same server as NGINX and we send some requests using `curl`.
+Say we're on the same server as NGINX and we send a GET request using the command line tool `curl`.

 ```bash
 curl localhost
 # Hello World
 ```

-This command sends the following [HTTP request](https://developer.mozilla.org/en-US/docs/Web/HTTP/Messages) to localhost, port 80:
+This `curl` command sends the following [HTTP request](https://developer.mozilla.org/en-US/docs/Web/HTTP/Messages) to localhost, port 80:

 ```http
 GET / HTTP/1.1